tyoon1016/Capstone_Project-Deceptive-Opnion-Spam/README.md

 ## Introduction

-In this project, I am utilizing machine learning, deep learning, and semi-supervised learning on a deceptive spam classification project on Tripadvisor reviews.
-Labeled dataset is from  dataset from Myle Ott's reserch paper data.
+In this project, I am utilizing machine learning, and semi-supervised learning on a deceptive spam classification project on Tripadvisor reviews.
+Labeled dataset is from  dataset from Myle Ott's reserch paper.
 1600 unlabeled data was web scraped from tripadvisor for the same hotels for semi-supervised learning models.
 The goal is to predict the probability of hotel reivews wheather if it is decpetive or not by binary target isFraud.

 #### Data source is from : Myle Ott, Negative Deceptive Opinion Spam https://myleott.com/